17 November 2018: SAY AAHH! #1 Graphic Medicine Roundtable and Comics Artists Party

 About the speakers

-Joyce Lamerichs (Vrije Universiteit Amsterdam) is a senior researcher in the field of health communication as interaction.
-In her work she applies a micro perspective to conduct systematic and detailed analyses of what people do when they talk together.
+Joyce Lamerichs (VU Amsterdam) is a senior researcher in the field of health communication as interaction.
+In her work, she applies a micro perspective to conduct systematic and detailed analyses of what people do when they talk together.

 Simon Grennan (University of Chester) is a scholar of visual narrative and an award-winning graphic novelist.
 He is author of A Theory of Narrative Drawing (2017), Drawing in Drag by Marie Duval (2018), and Dispossession (2015). www.simongrennan.com

 Anna Poletti (Utrecht University) is an Associate Professor of English at Utrecht University and Senior Research Fellow at Monash University, Australia.
 Her research focus is on contemporary forms of life narrative and the role of mediation and materiality in autobiography.

 Gaston Franssen (University of Amsterdam) is an Assistant Professor of Literary Culture.
 His current research focuses on the impact of cultural diversification on modern literature and literary culture, including fictional therapy, illness narratives, medical/health humanities.